okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-application-setup/protocol-to-sign-users-in/index.md

 ---
 To define the protocol that you want to use to sign your users in:

 1. Sign in to your Okta organization as a user with administrative privileges.
-If you don't have an Okta organization, you can create a free Okta <a href="https://developer.okta.com/signup/" target="_blank">Developer Edition org</a>.
+Don't have one?
+[Create one for free](https://developer.okta.com/signup).

     > **Caution**: If you are using the Developer Console, you need to first switch to the Admin Console (Classic UI).
 If you see **Developer Console** in the top left of the page, click it and select **Classic UI** to switch.